mozilla/notes/README.md

 ```
 $ git clone https://github.com/[yourusername]/notes.git
 ```
-Step 2: Install its dependencies
-Navigate to the root of the directory you cloned and run:
+Step 2:Navigate to the root of the directory you cloned and run:
 > Make sure to use Node.js 6+.

 | Command | Description |